 Although self-funding can ease the stress surrounding a strict final deadline, it is important to keep in mind that resources for support can place pressure on completion of the project.
 In addition, universities also still tend to set a maximum registration period.

 Sometimes your registration period can also be tied to your PhD funding.
 Most studentships only last for a certain time (even if your doctorate ends up taking longer) and payments for a doctoral student loan will be based on the stated length of your project or programme.

 If you have your eyes on doing research abroad, there are a few things you need to be aware of in terms of study length.
-The 3-4 year PhD model is typical for the UK and most of Europe, with some countries in Asia also adopting a similar system (specific information on PhD studies in various countries can be found in our study abroad section).
+The three to four year PhD model is typical for the UK and most of Europe, with some countries in Asia also adopting a similar system (specific information on PhD studies in various countries can be found in our study abroad section).

-By comparison, the US model has a longer span of 4-6 years.
+The US PhD model has a longer span of four to six years.
 There are several reasons for this.
 While in the UK, you tend to apply for a specific project, in the US, your application is aimed at a certain department and your actual proposal takes shape in the first couple of years of PhD study.
 The US model involves a two-phase programme, wherein the first phase is focused on coursework and training and the second phase (typically from the third year onward) is when the bulk of the research is done.
-At the end of the second year, a US student would be expected to have developed a research proposal to be defended in front of a research committee and to have passed a ‘qualifying exam’ in order to present his/her defense.
+At the end of the second year, a US student would be expected to have developed a research proposal to be defended in front of a research committee and to have passed a ‘qualifying exam’ in order to present their defence.

 The best way to find out how long a PhD is in your subject is to have a look around.
 Check our PhD database or, for more information on PhDs, explore the rest of our advice section!